-The target number of performance-based restricted stock units was equally divided into three tranches with the first tranche earned based on fiscal 2019 performance ("FY19 Tranche"), the second tranche earned based on fiscal 2020 performance ("FY20 Tranche") and the third tranche earned based on Q2 to Q4 fiscal 2021 performance ("FY21 Tranche").
+The target number of performance-based restricted stock units was equally divided into three tranches with the first tranche earned based on fiscal 2020 performance ("FY20 Tranche"), the second tranche earned based on fiscal

+2021 performance ("FY21 Tranche") and the third tranche earned based on fiscal 2022 performance ("FY22 Tranche").

-In order to earn shares under the FY19 Tranche, the Committee set a diluted earnings per share target of \$0.42 per share, with maximum performance at \$0.47 per share and threshold performance of \$0.37 per share.
-Actual fiscal 2019 diluted earnings per share was \$0.59 per share, resulting in a FY19 Tranche payout of 200% of target.
+In order to earn shares under the FY20 Tranche, the Committee set a diluted earnings per share target of \$0.70 per share, with maximum performance at \$0.78 per share and threshold performance of \$0.62 per share.
+Actual fiscal 2020 adjusted diluted earnings per share was \$0.72 per share, resulting in a FY20 Tranche payout of 124% of target.
+GAAP diluted EPS was adjusted in accordance with the requirements of the incentive plan, for purchase accounting net charges related to the Pura Vida acquisition and charges related to Project Novus.

-At the time of grant, it was determined that target performance for the FY20 Tranche was 110% of actual fiscal 2019 diluted earnings per share and for the FY21 Tranche was 110% of actual fiscal 2020 adjusted diluted earnings per share.
+At the time of grant, it was determined that target performance for the FY21 Tranche was 110% of actual fiscal 2020 diluted earnings per share and for the FY22 Tranche was 110% of actual fiscal 2021 adjusted diluted earnings per share.
 As a result of the COVID-19 pandemic, the Committee determined to remeasure the FY21 tranche target to be 110% of actual Q2 to Q4 fiscal 2020 earnings per share, as adjusted.